gregsdennis/Manatee.Json/docs_source/usage/schema/vocabs.md

 ### `Vocabulary`

 If the keyword is to be supported as part of JSON Schema draft-08, then this should return the `SchemaVocabulary` object that defines the keyword.
 Otherwise it should just return `SchemaVocabularies.None`.

-See [Vocabularies](vocabs.html) for more information on vocabularies and the `SchemaVocabulary` object.

 ### `RegisterSubschemas(Uri)`